HOW TO MAKE FLAT WHITE

 BREW THE ESPRESSO

 After you are done grinding your beans, it is time to put them into the portafilter and start the extraction process.
-It is time to pull two shots of espresso.
-Put the mug you want to use underneath the filter head so that the espresso is poured directly into the mug.
+Pull two shots of espresso into a prewarmed mug.

 STEAM YOUR MILK